dsmart79/final_project/README.md

 ## Backend
 -SQLite for backend storage.

+-Machine learning will be limited to Missouri to narrow the scope.

 -Linear regression for temperature and classification for rain, snow, hail, thunder, and tornado.

 ## Frontend
 -Created a webpage using HTML, CSS, and JavaScript

 -Integrated Tableau into the webpage for data story and vizualizations.

+-Machine learning interface will be used in partnership with Missouri specific Tableau map.